Containers and codecs

-When you choose one of the Windows/Microsoft Office presets, the output video is an ASF container, using the WMV video codec and WMA audio codec.
+the output video will be an ASF container, using the WMV video codec and WMA audio codec.
 This works on all operating systems including Windows, Mac OS and Linux.

 We don’t make any changes to aspect ratio or frame rate (fps) of videos during the conversion process, so the output video will have the same aspect ratio and fps as the input video (you can, however, crop your video before conversion if you would like to change the aspect ratio).